 Mr. Kanzer began his computer programming career a the age of 13 prior to the founding of either Apple of Microsoft with Computer Microsystems in Manhassett, NY where he authored custom accounting and business management software packages for small; to medium size companies.
 Mr Kanzer later formed Manhattan Computer Products. a computer hardware importer/distributor while in high school, a company he continued to run while pursuing his undergraduate degree at Baruch College in New York..
-In October 2009, he was a co-founder and lead investor in Michigan-based iOS app company Live G, LLC, an app development company which authored and published several travel-related apps shortly following the opening of Apple Computer's SDK.
+In October 2009, he was a co-founder and lead investor in Michigan-based iOS app company Live G, LLC, which authored and published several travel-related apps shortly following the opening of Apple Computer's SDK.

 Mr. Kanzer founded VRVC, LLC in 2017 as well as Virtual Reality Venture Capital LLC in 2015 to pursue investment opportunities in the VR/AR media space.
 In May 2017, VRVC, LLC acquired through WMKG-TV, LLC, WMKG-CD, a Class A television station located in Norton Shores, MI that has been broadcasting continuously since 1990 as West Michigan's Western-most TV station.
 Mr, Kanzer has been a part-year resident of Norton Shores for the last 14 years where he enjoys the many outdoor activities and natural beauty of Michigan's Western coastline.

 Mr. Kanzer is also a founder of Accredited Venture Capital LLC in 2000.
-Mr. Kanzer founded portfolio company Synthetic Biologics Inc. (NYSE MKT: SYN) in 2001, funding the company exclusively through its public offering in December 2006 and served in the roles as Chairman, Chief Executive Officer, President, Director of Biologics and a member of the board and active in the clinical development of several promising disease-modifying therapeutics for Alzheimer's disease and Multiple Sclerosis, In 2007 and 2008, through his FINRA-registered broker/dealer, Accredited Equities Inc., Mr. Kanzer took the Synthteic Biologics public via merger with Sheffield Pharmaceuticals and provided an additional $14 million in equity financing.
+Mr. Kanzer founded portfolio company Synthetic Biologics Inc. (NYSE MKT: SYN) in 2001, funding the company exclusively through its public offering in December 2006 and served in the roles as Chairman, Chief Executive Officer, President, Director of Biologics, member of the board and active in the clinical development of several promising disease-modifying therapeutics for Alzheimer's disease and Multiple Sclerosis, In 2007 and 2008, through his FINRA-registered broker/dealer, Accredited Equities Inc., Mr. Kanzer took the Synthteic Biologics public via merger with Sheffield Pharmaceuticals and provided an additional $14 million in equity financing.
 Mr. Kanzer initiated and led negotiations with the company’s corporate partnerships with the multi-billion dollar international pharmaceutical company, Meda AB in 2010 and the leading several hundred employee public synthetic biology company, Intrexon Corporation (NYSE: XON), in 2011 and 2012.
 In December 2013, Mr. Kanzer in-licensed Synthetic Biologics’ anti-methanogen program for constipation-predominant irritable bowel syndrome from Cedars-Sinai and served as CEO of this new subsidiary, Synthetic Biomics from inception through February 2014.

 Mr. Kanzer was founder and CEO of Accredited Venture Capital's portfolio company, Developmental Therapeutics, Inc., a clinical-stage cardiovascular biotech company acquired in by Titan Pharmaceuticals, Inc. (NASD: TTNP).

-Prior to founding Accredited VC, LLC and Accredited Venture Capital LLC and the FINRA registered broker/dealer, Accredited Equities,Inc. from December 2000 through September 2010, Mr. Kanzer served as General Counsel and later as Senior Managing Director-Head of Venture Capital at Paramount Capital from 1991 until December 2000.
-Mr. Kanzer co-founded a number of biotech companies originating from university-based research, including, Avigen, Inc. (NASD: AVGN), a public biotech company that pioneered the use of adeno-associated virus “AAV” vectors for gene-based medicines, now an industry standard.
-Mr. Kanzer was founding Chairman of the Board of Discovery Laboratories, Inc. (NASD: DSCO) where in 1995 he personally identified and in-licensed the investigational synthetic lung surfactant, SURFAXIN (KL4-surfactant/lucinactant) for infantile respiratory distress (IRDS) from the Johnson & Johnson Pharmaceutical Research Institute (PRI) and The Scripps Research Institute (TSRI) and raised $22 million in initial financing for the company.
+Prior to founding Accredited VC, LLC and Accredited Venture Capital LLC and the FINRA registered broker/dealer, Accredited Equities,Inc. from December 2000 through September 2010, since entering the biotech industry in 1991, Mr. Kanzer co-founded a number of biotech companies originating from university-based research, including, Avigen, Inc. (NASD: AVGN), a public biotech company that pioneered the use of adeno-associated virus “AAV” vectors for gene-based medicines, now an industry standard.
+Mr. Kanzer was founding Chairman of the Board of Discovery Laboratories, Inc. (NASD: DSCO) where in 1995 he personally identified and in-licensed the investigational synthetic lung surfactant, SURFAXIN (KL4-surfactant/lucinactant) for infantile respiratory distress (IRDS) from the ATSRI and J&J (TSRI) and raised $22 million in initial financing for the company.
 SURFAXIN was approved for IRDS by the FDA in 2011.

 In 1997, Mr. Kanzer was founding President of PolaRx Biopharmaceuticals, Inc., a biopharmaceutical company that licensed and developed TRISENOX ® (arsenic trioxide), a leukemia drug that was approved by the FDA in 2000 and which currently holds the FDA record for fastest drug ever developed from IND filing until NDA approval (30 months).
 PolaRx was merged with Cell Therapeutics Inc. (NASD: CTIC) in January 2000, and Cephalon acquired the rights to TRISENOX ® in 2005 for $165 million.